RizeFinance/prototype-ui/README.md

 ## Warning!

-This application is not an codeless solution for you and your team.
-Rize used this app to demo off new features such as Debit Cards and Brokerage accounts.
+This application is not a codeless solution for you and your team.
+Rize uses this app to test and demo new features such as Debit Cards and Brokerage accounts before they get to our clients.

 This application requires a server application built by the [Rize CLI](https://github.com/RizeFinance/rize-cli) tool to support it's requests.